kiwanami/emacs-ctable/readme.md

 where, `cp` is an instance of ctable component.
 The function `ctbl:cp-add-click-hook` adds the given function as an event handler to the component instance.
 Here are event handler functions:

 - `ctbl:cp-add-click-hook` : on click
-- `ctbl:cp-add-selection-change-hook` : on selection chang
+- `ctbl:cp-add-selection-change-hook` : on selection change
 - `ctbl:cp-add-update-hook` : on update view

 The function `ctbl:cp-get-selected-data-row` returns a row object which is defined by the model.